benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==

+= 1.1.1 =
+* bugfix: lyte css wasn't applied as class was already removed (regression caused by "Infinite Scroll" support), lyMe now is the name of the unprocessed div and becomes lyte after processing
+* performance: [minimizing reflows caused by amongst others how styles are applied](http://blog.futtta.be/2012/03/20/going-against-the-reflow/) (kudo's to ["der Tuxman"](http://tuxproject.de/blog) again, buy that man a beer!)

 = 1.1.0 =
 * updated LYTE-player UI: larger display of preview image, changed look of title placeholder, updated controls image